nfdi4plants/BOAT-Builder-for-Ontology-Annotation-Tables/README.md

 After a quick load your protocol should be displayed as a whole and can be scrolled.

-## Adding and customize an annotation!
+## Adding and customize an annotation

 To add a step of the experimental process as an annotation, mark the word and right-click to open the BOAT context menu.